pxy7896/16214349/README.md

-# 16214349
+# codes for job interviews
-exercise code for master degree
+exercise code for leetcode
-Just wanna to say hello world